Zachary-Stone/accelerated-materials/README.md

 and CodeCarbon.
 Installing and running the full scientific workflows can require substantial compute and model-download time.

+## Configuration

+[experiment.toml](experiment.toml) is the user-facing configuration for the future workflow runner.
+It defines:

+- `run`: selected workflows, output directory, and figure display;
+- `model`: UMA and D3 calculator settings;
+- `compute`: seed, optimization limits, candidate count, ZPE, and NEB budget;
+- `material`: the Ni bulk and surface system; and
+- `tracking`: opt-in CodeCarbon settings.

+The supplied configuration selects only the bulk workflow.
+Execution is not implemented yet; scientific workflows will be added in later refactoring steps.

 ## Development checks

 ```bash